-Then click the Invite icon in the top navigation menu.
+Then click the Invite icon in the Toolbar.
 You can now create and invite multiple users in one operation.
 Just enter or paste a list of email addresses (comma/space separated or one per line).

 Select which user to copy access and permissions from.
 And click Send invites.

-The users has now be added, and emails with login credentials has been sent to each user.
+The users have now be added, and emails with login credentials have been sent to each user.

 These new users will now have the exact same User, Admin, and Folder Permissions as the user you have copied permissions from.